 Similar to humans, horses can develop arthritis in their joints.
 Arthritis can be difficult to deal with, especially for horses.
 This is because they constantly need all four legs to function normally.
-You may have heard of the many benefits CBD oil can have on humans, dogs, and even cats.
-But did you know that horses can also benefit from CBD?
-Many studies point to CBD as an effective treatment for pain and inflammation caused by arthritis, including equine arthritis.
+You may have heard of people using CBD oil for dogs, and even cats.
+But did you know that horses can also take CBD?
+Let’s take a look at what CBD oil is and what it might do for your horse.

 What is Equine Arthritis?